 The Passages program helps survivors of homelessness gain the financial knowledge, skills and resources that they need to get safe, stay safe and thrive.

-The women in Passages are able to remain in the program for a total of two years.
+The women in Passages are able to remain in the program for a total of 18 months.